 Baby aged 8-10 months old: By this stage, they are sitting and starting to crawl, so keep it simple with clothes that fit well and that they are comfortable in.
 Texture is good, so lace frills or denim all work well and to add some character please feel free to bring hats, tutus or their favourite toy.
 By this age, we can usually manage an outfit change or two before they have had enough.

-Baby/toddler aged 12-14 months old: Ideally they are standing, but not yet running!
-As for aged 8-10 months, but we may head outside, so bear in mind outer wear or come prepared to add layers.
+Baby/toddler aged 12-14 months old: Ideally, they are standing, but not yet running!
+As for aged 8-10 months.

 Children: Plain bold colours work best, but a bit of texture like denim or something knitted looks stunning in black and white too.

-Following some of these simple tips should help ensure that you get exactly what you want from the shoot and will hopefully aid you in obtaining a picture that will last long in the memory.
+Following some of these simple tips should help ensure that you get exactly what you want from the portrait experience and will hopefully aid you in obtaining photographs that will be treasured for a long time.

 More info on a photoshoot for your children here.